Page by Bob Leathers with Contributions From Many Family and Friends

 1923 August 14:

 - A coal mine near Kemmerer exploded killing 99 men.

 - The Union Pacific Coal Company's Old Timers' Association was created.
-Many of the members were from Carbon and Hanna.
+Many of the initial members were from Carbon and Hanna.

 1924 April 1:

 - The annual celebration in honor of the "Eight Hour Day" was observed.
 The school age students were provided with a free picture show, along with oranges and candy.
-The adults celebrated with a fee dance that evening.
+The adults celebrated with a fee dance in the evening.
 The Reverend Doctor Lackland from the Denver, Colorado addressed the public at the Hanna Opera House that evening with a speech about Education for the Laborer.

 1924 September 16:

-- The Kemmerer Coal Company's No. 5 mine in Kemmerer exploded killing 39 men.
+- The Kemmerer Coal Company's No. 5 Mine in Kemmerer exploded killing 39 men.

 1924 November 4: